H-1B Amendment for Location Change | VisaNation

 Though the USCIS has not stated specific regulation changes, due to the pattern of recent denials, you should file an H-1B amendment when there is a change to the employee’s work location.
 Any material change in the terms and conditions of employment requires an H-1B amendment.
 Therefore, it would seem that the USCIS considers a change in location as a material change that requires an amendment.

 Note: If you file closer to the regular H-1B filing season, it could also take longer.
 One option to expedite the process is H-1B amendment premium processing.
-By selecting H-1B amendment premium processing, you will have it completed in 15 calendar days.
+By selecting H-1B amendment premium processing, you will have it completed in 15 business days.
 Learn more about H-1B visa stamping.

 When an employee changes worksite locations, they may need to file an H-1B amendment due to a “material change.”
 Here are some examples of “material change” situations: